Reddit: Legacy mobile site (i.reddit)

 In early 2023, Reddit silently discontinued its legacy mobile site, known as i.reddit, and reddit compact and previously accessible at i.reddit.com.
 This was despite a Reddit admin stating that iReddit was "here to stay".

 Original redesign (new.reddit)

 The original 2017 redesign of Reddit, also known as new.reddit and old new Reddit and previously accessible at new.reddit.com, was discontinued on December 11, 2024.
 No changes were made to the pre-2017 legacy desktop site, still accessible at old.reddit.com.

 Classic coins and awards

 In 2023, the Reddit coin and award system was discontinued in favor of a "golden upvote".
 This was deeply unpopular, and Reddit added awards back under a new implementation a few months later.
 However, these new awards are not accessible or viewable on the legacy desktop site.

 Custom emoji

-On June 4th, 2025, Reddit announced that they would be removing custom emoji from comments.
+On June 4, 2025, Reddit announced that it would be removing custom emoji from comments.